What AI compliance requirements apply to insurance brokers?

 Typical Compliance Gaps

-• Are there regulations on AI in insurance underwriting?
+- Are there regulations on AI in insurance underwriting?
 Yes.
-Colorado SB 24-205 explicitly classifies AI systems used in insurance underwriting and claims decisions as high-risk, requiring impact assessments, consumer notification, and appeal rights.
-The Colorado Division of Insurance has issued additional guidance requiring carriers to demonstrate that AI underwriting models do not produce unfairly discriminatory outcomes.
+Colorado's AI Act (SB 26-189, which repealed and reenacted SB 24-205) treats insurance as a covered 'consequential decision' area: a carrier using automated decision-making technology in underwriting or claims must give interaction notice, disclose an adverse decision in plain language within 30 days, let consumers correct inaccurate personal data, and provide meaningful human review — replacing the prior high-risk impact-assessment model.
+The Colorado Division of Insurance has separately issued guidance requiring carriers to demonstrate that AI underwriting models do not produce unfairly discriminatory outcomes.
 Multiple other state insurance departments — including California, New York, and Illinois — have issued AI guidance bulletins, and the NAIC has adopted model AI governance principles that many states are incorporating into their regulatory frameworks.